-- 2.46 Education authorities should ensure that accurate and relevant information is available to families to support their child's developing bilingualism as part of GME.
+2.52 Education authorities should ensure that accurate and relevant information is available to families to support their child's developing bilingualism as part of GME.
 Families should have regular opportunities to discuss progress and achievements in GME with schools.
-Families should be made aware of how to support targets set in children's learning and attainment through home learning. - 2.47 Education authorities should ensure that all families are aware that GME is inclusive and open to all, whether Gaelic is used in the home or not.
-One way to do this would be by promoting to parents websites which support children and young people with their home-based Gaelic learning such as Gaelic4Parents. - 2.48 Education authorities should provide families with clear information on how to support their children's education and fluency development in Gaelic, English and any other home language through activities and events that occur outside of school.
+Families should be made aware of how to support targets set in children's learning and attainment through home learning.

+2.53 Education authorities should ensure that all families are aware that GME is inclusive and open to all, whether Gaelic is used in the home or not.
+One way to do this would be by promoting parents websites which support children and young people with their home-based Gaelic learning such as Gaelic4Parents, and Comann nan Pàrant's neadan.scot website.

+2.54 Education authorities should provide families with clear information on how to support their children's education and fluency development in Gaelic, English and any other home tanguage language spoken in the home through activities and events that occur outside of school.
 In doing so, education authorities should provide information about the various opportunities available to families for learning Gaelic.
 Comann nam Pàrant will also have a role in this.